Columbia Lawyers for PTSD or Mental Conditions from Car Accidents

 The outcome of a rollover car accident is not only physical.
 The emotional impact of the sounds, feelings, and trauma of a collision can linger long after the broken bones and bruises have healed.
 The anxiety and nightmares that follow a traumatic event could be post-traumatic stress disorder (PTSD).

 If you have been involved in a rollover car accident that wasn’t your fault and are suffering from anxiety, depression, or chronic nightmares, you might need help to get compensation for your emotional injuries.
-Contact the Columbia rollover accident attorneys at Goings Law Firm, LLC.
+Call the Columbia rollover accident attorneys at Goings Law Firm, LLC.
 We’re just a phone call away at (803) 350-9230, waiting to help.
+Contact us today to discuss your case.
 The consultation is free, and we’re ready to fight for your rights.